whillx/PYtoFT-Python-to-FunkyTrees-Mini-Compiler/README.md

 PYtoFT converts variables in a Python script into condensed, single-line functions compatible with the SimplePlanes Funky Trees system.

-The tool can either:
+The tool can:
 - Automatically update the .xml file of a SimplePlanes craft, or
+- Update the .xml file next to your .py script, or
-- Output the generated XML code directly to the console.
+- Output the generated XML code directly to the console for copy-paste use.

 ## How It Works

-- Parses variable definitions from a Python script.
+- Parses variable definitions from a Python script using [ast](https://docs.python.org/3/library/ast.html) module.
 - Converts them into SimplePlanes-compatible Funky Trees expressions.
-- Outputs the result as XML, either by injecting it into an existing craft file or printing it for manual use.
+- Outputs the result as XML code, either by injecting it into an existing craft file or printing it for manual use.

 ## How to Use (Windows)